keramics/keramics/docs/formats/src/ext.md

 > Note that for a character and block device the first 2 bytes of the array of
 > direct block numbers contain the minor and major device number respectively.

+> Note that if the inode size is larger than 128 bytes, the additional data can
+> be stored using an ext4 inode extension.

 ### The ext3 inode

 The ext3 inode is 132 bytes in size and consists of: